richasingh-92/Machine-Learning-Pipelines-with-Azure-ML-Studio/README.md

 (>50K or andlt;=50K), this is clearly a classification problem and we train the classification models to predict the desired outputs.

+DATA CLEANING AND ACCOUNTING FOR CLASS IMBALANCE :

 ![DATA CLEANING AND ACCOUNTING FOR CLASS IMBALANCE](https://github.com/richasingh-92/Machine-Learning-Pipelines-with-Azure-ML-Studio/assets/91095253/25836284-1d8a-4d3e-83bd-23728094983c)

+TRAINING TO MODELS :

 ![TRAINING TO MODELS](https://github.com/richasingh-92/Machine-Learning-Pipelines-with-Azure-ML-Studio/assets/91095253/aa9fbd14-3855-4565-aecb-f23c4b1d8d26)

+Training a Two-Class Boosted Decision Tree Model :

 ![Training a Two-Class Boosted Decision Tree Model](https://github.com/richasingh-92/Machine-Learning-Pipelines-with-Azure-ML-Studio/assets/91095253/c15e42ab-fc4d-4b3c-b283-ef2932261dc5)

+Scoring and Evaluating the Models :

 ![Scoring and Evaluating the Models](https://github.com/richasingh-92/Machine-Learning-Pipelines-with-Azure-ML-Studio/assets/91095253/ed9c0f2c-bc6d-4f07-88b5-1a80478439e7)

+Publishing the Trained Model as a Web Service for Inference :

 ![Publishing the Trained Model as a Web Service for Inference](https://github.com/richasingh-92/Machine-Learning-Pipelines-with-Azure-ML-Studio/assets/91095253/068c2a87-0baa-46ba-9fce-01961c265577)